Godofbrowser/vuejs-dialog/README.md

 // You can also set all your defaults at the point of installation.
 // This will be your global configuration

-Vue.use(VuejsDialog, { // use VuejsDialog.default if installing inside script tag
+// use VuejsDialog.main.default if including via script tag Vue.use(VuejsDialog, {
     html: true,
     loader: true,
     okText: 'Proceed',